Cipitío

-Cipitío is a legendary character from Salvadoran folklore revolving around the Siguanaba and cadejo legends.
-He is generally portrayed as an 8- to 10-year-old boy with a large conical hat and a pot-belly.
-His name is taken from the Nahuatl word for child: cipit or cipote.
-Some also relate his name to the deity Xipe Totec.
+El Cipitío is a central figure in Salvadoran folklore, closely tied to the legends of la Siguanaba and el Cadejo.
+He is typically depicted as a ten year-old boy with a prominent belly and wearing an oversized conical hat.
+His name derives from the Nahuatl term for child: cipit or cipote, though some traditional accounts link its origins to the deity Xipe Totec.

 Statue of El Cipitío, meaning "the boy".